lkodinsson/MARS/Basic/PHB.md

 | Fortitude (FORT) | STR + RES |
 | Willpower (WILL) | INT + RES |

-For example: if you have a Strength of 1d12, then you have a maximum Strength of 12 and therefore 12 Health.
+For example: if you have a strength of 1d12, then you have a maximum strength of 12 and therefore 12 health.

 ### Health (HP)